spider2048/CPTemplates/README.md

 * Supports hot-reload (responds to changes in specified files)
 * Supports timers
 * Copies code on save to clipboard
-* Code is fully pastable
+* Code is fully pastable anywhere
 * Responds to Ctrl+C
 * Tested on Windows 11